 E-TECH is the brand new hybrid engine technology from Renault, combining the company’s leadership in electric vehicles and strong expertise in Formula One®.

 With its innovative options, E-TECH hybrid technology puts Renault firmly in the driving seat during the ongoing transition to the vehicle of the future.
-Namely E-TECH Plug-in, the rechargeable variant comes with a high capacity battery that can be topped up with an outside charging source – either at home or on the road – to extend your range under electric power.
-Run without any emission and fuel consumption when commuting to work or getting into the city after a long distance trip.
-With (...)
+Namely E-TECH Plug-in Hybrid, the rechargeable variant comes with a high capacity battery that can be topped up with an outside charging source – either at home or on the road – to extend your range under electric power.
+Run without any emission and fuel consumption when commuting to work or getting into the city after a long distance trip. (...)

-Drawing on knowledge gained from the Renault F1® Team, E-TECH’s Energy Smart Management system finds the best power/driving combination for you.
+Drawing on knowledge gained from the Renault DP World F1® Team, E-TECH’s Energy Smart Management system finds the best power/driving combination for you.
 Energy regeneration effectively recovers losses during braking and deceleration.
 While the petrol engine is working at its maximum efficiency, the extra-energy generated is used to reload its fast recovering battery.

 Six rounds of the French Rally Championship Stability is in order, because of the success met during the past years by the Trophy.
 With a guaranteed technical and sporting equity, the drivers will be able to compete on equal terms in six of the most beautiful events of the French Rally Championship 2017: Touquet, Antibes, Rouergue, Mont Blanc, Heart of France and the Var.
 Only five results will count towards the final standings.
 At each event, the drivers will be rewarded with points for (...)